Vietnam.vn - Nền tảng quảng bá Việt Nam

 This incident not only reflects the degradation of society, but also exposes deep problems in government and law enforcement in New York.

-As people spend more time on their phones and social media, alienation and indifference are growing.
-Instead of reaching out to help those in need, they are more interested in sharing other people’s painful moments.
+As people spend more time on their phones and social media, alienation and indifference grow.
+Instead of helping those in need, they enjoy sharing other people’s painful moments.

 Zapeta-Calil's story is just one of countless incidents of violence that have become part of everyday life in New York.
-In 2022, a homeless man with mental illness and multiple arrests pushed a woman named Michelle Go in front of a train at Times Square Station, killing her.
+In 2022, a homeless man with mental illness and multiple arrests pushed a woman named Michelle Go into a train at Times Square Station, killing her.

 Ngoc Anh (according to NYP, CNN, Reuters)